KIM NICHOLAS

 We published an open-access scientific peer-reviewed study on our findings in July 2017 (video abstract here).

-FAQs about the study (including why we focused on the most high-impact personal choices by high-emitting individuals).
+Many common questions can be answered in our FAQs about the study (including why we focused on the most high-impact personal choices by high-emitting individuals).

 We have also engaged with scientific colleagues who wrote comment pieces to the journal: